certifaction/cli/README.md

 >Return a signature request URL from a Digital Twin document.
 The URL can be shared with other people to sign a document.
 The document must be a Digital Twin and it  will return an error otherwise.
 If the input parameter is omitted, then the command will take its input from stdin.
 Returns to stdout the URL to be handed to the signer.
 >#### Flags
 >```
->--name    string   full name of signer
+>--name    string   Full name of signer
->--email   string   email address of signer [required]
+>--email   string   Email address of signer [required]
->--hash    string   the hash of a Digital twin document
+>--hash    string   The hash of a Digital twin document
 >```

 ### Get the authenticated user information